kapouer/window-page/README.md

 - error, a fatal error happened during page run, `state.error` is set.
 - hash, the location hash has changed, `state.hash` is set.

-A run is triggered by navigation (document.location changed except hash).
+A run is triggered by navigation (document.location changed).

 Route and build chains are called when pathname changes and if the page has not been built once and reopened (as with prerendering).